Azure/reliable-web-app-pattern-dotnet/reliable-web-app.md

 storage account, and  [private endpoints](https://docs.microsoft.com/azure/private-link/private-endpoint-overview) to allow clients to securely access data over a
 [Private Link](https://docs.microsoft.com/azure/private-link/private-link-overview).

+**Private DNS Zone & Private Link**
+[Azure Private DNS](https://docs.microsoft.com/azure/dns/private-dns-overview) provides a reliable and secure DNS service for your virtual network.
+Azure Private DNS manages and resolves domain names in the virtual
+    network without the need to configure a custom DNS solution.

-**Azure Private DNS / Azure Private Link** - Azure Private Link enables you to access PaaS Services (such as, Azure Cache for Redis and SQL Database) over a private endpoint in your virtual network.
+[Azure Private Link](https://docs.microsoft.com/azure/private-link/private-link-overview) enables you to access PaaS Services (such as, Azure Cache for Redis and SQL Database) over a private endpoint in your virtual network.
 Traffic between your virtual network and the service travels across the Microsoft backbone network.
 Exposing your service to the public internet is no longer necessary.

 Using Azure Private DNS with Azure Private Link enables your solution to communicate securely with Azure services like Azure SQL Database.
 Azure Private DNS integrates with Azure App Service to extend DNS resolution so that the private IP address is provided for public hostnames.